top of page

 But the world we’re operating in now is different.

 Recent research shows employees are navigating ten major changes a year, a five-fold increase from a decade ago.
-At the same time, many organisations are reporting slower progress, rising fatigue and dwindling engagement.
+At the same time, many organisations report slower progress, rising fatigue, and dwindling engagement.

 More change than ever.
 Less impact than ever.